senlyu/single_project-Micromouse_Capstone_Project/README.md

 This is a capstone project for udacity machine learning engineer nonadegree.

-I design the whole project solution myself, which means I didn't use the start code given by udacity.
+I design the whole project solution myself, which means I didn't use the most start code given by udacity, but I used showmaze.py for a better visualization.

 The project contains: